2015-16 BEERS STREET SCHOOL NARRATIVE

 Beers Street School is proud to be recognized along with all of the other schools in the Hazlet Township Public School District for receiving the title of an accredited institution from the Middle States Association of Colleges and Schools.
 An “Accredited” institution is an educational organization that meets all MSA Standards for Accreditation, adheres to applicable MSA policies, and meets the requirements of the self-study protocol used.
 The institution agrees to adhere to all the requirements for maintenance of accreditation.

 To encourage citizenship and promote a healthy and safe school environment, the students at Beers Street School participate in the BARK LOUD program.
 Students are awarded every month for demonstrating excellent behavior, having a positive attitude towards school, acting in a responsible manner and always showing that they are striving for knowledge.
 In addition to acknowledging behavioral traits, our students also are awarded for their academic success by accomplishing to meet the criteria in our academic award program.
-Students are provided a Bulldog, Teacher or Principal scholar based on grades in all content areas.
+Students are provided a Bulldog, Teacher or Principal scholar based on academic performance in all content areas.
 These awards are provided to the students in a formal end of the marking period ceremony.
-The students are always challenged to participate in monthly contests.
+The students are always challenged to participate in monthly contests encompassing, visual arts, writing and creativty.
 Whether it may be writing a poem on respect or an essay on safety concerns, we always encourage the students to take a stand and voice their opinions.